Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 What is IP55 water and dust resistance?

-What is IP55 rating?
+What is IP55 certified?

-IP55 stands for ‘Ingress Protection55’, and it indicates that a phone has been tested against dust and water for up to 55 minutes at a pressure of one atmosphere (or about 10 centimeters of air).
+IP55 stands for ‘Ingress Protection55’, and it indicates that a phone has been tested against dust and water for up to 55 minutes at a pressure of one atmosphere (or about 10 centimetres of air).

-Is IP55 waterproof?
+Is IP55 completely waterproof?

 Which devices are IP55 certified?